Birth of Carlo Bugatti

 Bugatti Veyron 16.4 Super Sport sets world record

 On 26 June 2010, the Bugatti Veyron 16.4 Super Sport broke the speed record for street-legal production sports cars.
-Observed by the GUINNESS BOOK OF WORLD RECORDS™ and the German regulator TÜV, the Super Sport achieved a top speed of 431.072 km/h, making it the fastest production sports car in the world.
+Observed by the GUINNESS BOOK OF WORLD RECORDS™ and the German regulator TÜV, the Super Sport achieved a top speed of 431.072 km/h, making it the fastest production sports car in the world at the time.

 World premiere of the Bugatti Veyron 16.4 Super Sport

 After breaking the world record in early summer 2010, in August the Veyron 16.4 Super Sport had its world premiere in Pebble Beach (USA).
-The world’s fastest production car boasts a power output of 1,200 hp (882 kW) and max. torque of 1,500 Nm, and can sprint from 0 to 100 km/h in 2.5 seconds.
+The Super Sport boasts a power output of 1,200 PS (882 kW) and max. torque of 1,500 Nm, and can sprint from 0 to 100 km/h in 2.5 seconds.
 The Super Sport is regarded as the high point of the Veyron series.

 Premiere of the Bugatti Veyron 16.4 Grand Sport Vitesse

-At the 2012 Geneva Motor Show, Bugatti unveiled the open-top version of the 1,200 hp Super Sport: the Bugatti Veyron 16.4 Grand Sport Vitesse.
-With a top speed of 410 km/h, it is the fastest production roadster ever.
+At the 2012 Geneva Motor Show, Bugatti unveiled the open-top version of the 1,200 PS Super Sport: the Bugatti Veyron 16.4 Grand Sport Vitesse.
+With a top speed of 410 km/h, it was the fastest production roadster ever.

 Grand Sport Vitesse is recognised as world’s fastest roadster